-Quickstart: Bulk loading with Synapse SQL
+Quickstart: Bulk loading with Synapse Studio

 Entry points to the Bulk Load wizard

-You must have the required permissions to use the COPY statement and Create table permissions if you're creating a new table to load to.
+You must have the required permissions to use the COPY statement and Create Table permissions if you're creating a new table to load to.

-You can select "Preview data" to see how the COPY statement will parse the file to help you configure the file format settings.
-Select "Preview data" every time you change a file format setting to see how the COPY statement will parse the file with the updated setting:
+Select the file format settings, including your error settings for when there are rejected rows during the bulk load process.
+You can also select Preview data to see how the COPY statement will parse the file to help you configure the file format settings.
+Select Preview data every time you change a file format setting, to see how the COPY statement will parse the file with the updated setting.

-- Specifying multi-character row terminators is supported in the COPY statement; however, this is not supported in the bulk load wizard where an error willl be thrown.
+- Specifying multi-character row terminators is supported in the COPY statement.
+However, the Bulk Load wizard doesn't support it and will throw an error.

-Select "Configure column mapping" to make sure you have the appropriate column mapping.
-Note columns names will automatically be detected if "Infer column names" was enabled.
-For new tables, configuring the column mapping is critical for updating the target column data types:
+Select Configure column mapping to make sure you have the appropriate column mapping.
+Note columns names will be detected automatically if you enabled Infer column names.
+For new tables, configuring the column mapping is critical for updating the target column data types.

-Select "Open script" and a T-SQL script will be generated with the COPY statement to load from your data lake:
+Select Open script.
+A T-SQL script is generated with the COPY statement to load from your data lake.